-Supporting and encouraging shy students within classroom can sometimes be one of the most important things that the teacher should focus on.
+Supporting and encouraging shy students within the classroom can sometimes be one of the most important things that the teacher should focus on.
 But first, you should think about it, some students are naturally introvert and quiet.
 They like to be silent.
-So, your mission is not to turn them into extroverted students, but your aim is to increase their self-confidence and improve their speaking skill.
+So, your mission is not to turn them into extroverted students, but your aim is to increase their self-confidence and improve their speaking skills.
 It may take some time, but you can have positive results in the end.
 Just be patient an persist.

 Don’t make special exceptions for “shy” students in the class as this will bring attention to them and create more anxiety for them.
 Here are ten suggestions you can try to encourage and support shy students in your class